Germany's IG Metall to deepen ties with U.S. union UAW

-FRANKFURT Nov 19 Germany's largest trade union said on Thursday it would deepen its partnership with the United Auto Workers (UAW) in the United States to help boost labour rights at German automakers and their suppliers based there.
+FRANKFURT/SPRING HILL, Tenn.
+Germany's largest trade union and the U.S. United Auto Workers (UAW) said on Thursday they would deepen their partnership and set up an office in Tennessee to boost labor rights at German automakers and their suppliers based in the United States.

 Frankfurt-based union IG Metall estimates that 100,000 employees work for German auto manufacturers in the United States.